-Grants and funding
+Grants and Funding

-Community Matching Fund
+Community Matching Fund (CMF)

 About the grant

 The Community Matching Fund is available to Western Bay Community Groups.

+The matching fund initiative was established to support projects led by not-for-profit community groups working for the benefit of their communities.
 Council recognises that these groups contribute numerous resources to projects and seeks to "match" the dollar value of this community effort with a grant.

 Funding is made of two components - a General fund for social, recreational and cultural initiatives and an Environmental fund for projects associated with the natural environment.

-Apply for the Community Matching Fund
+Facilities in the Community Fund

 Community Board Grants